opentok/one-to-one-sample-apps/one-to-one-sample-app/android/README.md

 ![logo](../../tokbox-logo.png)

-# OpenTok One-to-One Communication Sample App for Android<br/>Version 1.0
+# OpenTok Text Chat Sample App for Android<br/>Version 0.9

-This document describes how to use the OpenTok One-to-One Communication Sample App for Android.
-You will learn best practices for managing the audio, video, and camera elements on an Android mobile device.
-We recommend this is as your first step in delivering interoperable, production-quality audio/video solutions on the OpenTok platform.
+This document describes how to use the OpenTok Text Chat Accelerator Pack for Android.
+Through the exploration of the OpenTok Text Chat Sample App, you will learn best practices for exchanging text messages on an Android mobile device.

 You can configure and run this sample app within just a few minutes!